micolous/kotlin-pcsc/README.md

 > host, and run it on a Windows _11_ ARM system [through emulation][win-emu].
 > Windows _10_ on ARM
 > [_does not_ support running `x86_64` binaries in emulation][win-emu].

+To build the native library and run tests:

 ```powershell
 .\gradlew :mingwX64MainKlibrary :mingwX64Test